-Strategic short-term (1-10 years) actions to build flood resilience along Anzac Parade
+Strategic actions to build enduring flood resilience along Anzac Parade

 Many strategically important questions that are foundational to developing a robust medium- to longterm flood resilience strategy along Anzac Parade are currently unanswerable.
-Such questions are being raised and taken into account in the drafting of Climate Adaptation legislation.
+Such questions are being raised and need to be taken into account in drafting the Climate Adaptation legislation.
 It is expected that this legislation will be promulgated by the end of 2023.
 This will complete the RMA law reform process and will provide a national framework for managing riverine and coastal flood risk in a changing climate.